-It’s never been more acceptable to open up – but are we confusing exposure to mental health with real tangible help?
+It’s never been more acceptable to open up about our feelings.
+But are we confusing exposure to mental health with real tangible help?
 Amanda Cassidy believes it is time to change the conversation when it comes to mental health.

 Hannah Jane Parkinson is a columnist with the Guardian.
 She's battled her own mental health demons for years and says she is frustrated by how passive and predictable the conversation has become.